Skip to content

 }

-1. Replace the API Key: Replace sk-ss-v1-xxx with your real ZenMux API Key
+1. Replace the API Key: Replace sk-ss-v1-xxx with your real ZenMux API Key.

-• Pay-as-you-go API Key (sk-ai-v1-xxx): best for production
+• Pay-as-you-go API Key (sk-ai-v1-xxx): suited for production

 2. Configuration priority: